 About Us

-Our distinguished team of approximately 100 academic faculty members provides expert inpatient care across two premier campusesNYP Weill Cornell Medical Center and NYP Lower Manhattan Hospital
+Our distinguished team of approximately 100 academic faculty members provides expert inpatient care across two premier campuses— NewYork-Presbyterian Weill Cornell Medical Center and NewYork-Presbyterian Lower Manhattan Hospital.

-Together, we care for approximately 350 inpatients daily, working alongside internal medicine residents, physician assistants, and consult services for general medicine and surgical subspecialty co-management.
+Together, we care for approximately 350 inpatients daily, leading general medicine inpatient teams with internal medicine residents and physician assistants and working as consultants on general medicine consult and surgical co-management teams.

 Hospital Medicine Leadership